charmed-kubernetes/kubernetes-docs/pages/k8s/openstack-integration.md

 #### API Server Load Balancer

-If desired, the openstack-integrator can also replace kubeapi-load-balancer and create a native OpenStack load balancer for the Kubernetes API server, which both reduces the number of machines required and is HA.
+If desired, the openstack-integrator can also replace kubeapi-load-balancer and create a native OpenStack load balancer for the Kubernetes API server, which simplifies the model and is properly HA, which kubeapi-load-balancer on its own is not.
 To enable this, use this overlay instead ([download it here][asset-openstack-lb-overlay]):

 ```yaml
 applications: